 Again, I’m sure you have context for this.
 Eggs produced by pastured hens aren’t any more nutritious, right? (http://news.psu.edu/…/research-shows-eggs-pastured-chickens…) Maybe you have data on the percentage of the total chicken keeping population these ‘ambitious urban cowboys’ account for- I mean, that would be the responsible thing to consider when writing an article talking about backyard chicken keepers like they’re all getting sick from their hens.

 I almost forgot to mention: you’re harping on ‘farm to table’ and people wanting ‘natural’ food because it’s healthier.
 And that’s totally debatable in so many cases, I agree.
 But that’s NOT what drives most people to have a backyard flock.
-There’s a human element there that makes us actually give a shit about animal welfare, which is something that’s pretty appallingly done in a factory farm setting.
+There’s a human element there that makes us care about animal welfare, which is something that’s pretty appallingly done in a factory farm setting.
 I do it because I want kids in the area to know what chickens are, and how they produce eggs (nevermind the adults who don’t know how they produce eggs).
 And I do it to improve soil health and water retention in my backyard.
 Is all of that just as easy to mock?

 I don’t know why you even talked about eggs in the article honestly.
 The CDC numbers you reported are from LIVE POULTRY interaction, and I quote: